Guidance when switching to takeaway or delivery.

 - Have a set of “safety rules” that the customer must read before order can be processed, this states the procedures and protocols required during delivery/takeaway.

-I hope this information helps anyone thinking of changing their model either temporarily or permanently.
+We hope this information helps anyone thinking of changing their model either temporarily or permanently.
 If you need any further assistance please reach out to us.